 Excluded from the collection are prisoners who were:

-- prisoners who were unlawfully absent from corrective services legal custody, e.g. escapees or prisoners who failed to return from an authorised temporary absence from a correctional facility; or
+- unlawfully absent from corrective services legal custody, e.g. escapees or prisoners who failed to return from an authorised temporary absence from a correctional facility; or

-- prisoners whose legal custody had been transferred to another agency, e.g. police or mental health institutions.
+- in legal custody that had been transferred to another agency, e.g. police or mental health institutions.

 Community-based corrections (CBC) order types included in this collection are: